Surname Law: Implementation

 Many surnames adopted in the 1930s often depicted nationalistic and shamanistic imagery, the latter composed from elements originally from animals, minerals, and celestial aspects.
 A depository of Turkish surnames created by Şükrü Kaya was certified by authorities in 1934, containing 5,500 potential patronyms based on Turkish figures.
-During the years of 1934 and 1935, many guidebooks on Turkish names were published, which included names thought to be of Turkish origin but were in actuality Mongolian or Chinese.
+During the years of 1934 and 1935, many guidebooks on Turkish names were published, which included reprints of the Surname Law and suggestions on how to create new names.
+Mehmet Ölmez states that names in these booklets asserted to be Turkish were later found to be Mongolian or Chinese in actuality.
+Besim Atalay, an MP for Aksaray, wrote a book that was published by the Turkish Linguistic Society and composed of pure Turkish names and surnames, which were not popular among the public.

-As a result of the Surname Law, many non-Turkic minorities in the space of the Republic of Turkey, including Greeks, Jews, Armenians, Assyrians, and Kurds were forced to adopt last names of a more Turkish rendition.
+As a result of the Surname Law, many non-Turkic minorities in the space of the Republic of Turkey, including Greeks, Armenians, Jews, Assyrians, and Kurds were forced to adopt last names of a more Turkish rendition.
 The recognized minorities of the Republic under the Treaty of Lausanne (Jews, Armenians, and Greeks) were not legally bound to name changes, as long as they were spelt in the Turkish alphabet, and measures used for name changes were similarly seen by the majority Muslim population.
-At least for Armenians and Orthodox Rum, this meant that they were allowed to conserve their patronyms.
+At least for Armenians and Orthodox Rum, this meant that they were allowed to conserve their patronyms; however, many ended up changing their surnames due to concerns of the stigma of belonging to a non-Muslim minority group.
 Changes in minority names were often done in various means, including: